Ahmed Ali Sardar

 Ahmed Ali Sardar was a member of the 4th National Assembly of Pakistan as a representative of East Pakistan.

-Early life

 Sardar was born in 1910 in Arabpur, Jessore District, East Bengal, British Raj.
 He started his business career working as a contractor for the British Army.

-Career

-Sardar was a member of the 4th National Assembly of Pakistan from Jessore.

-Sardar retired from politics after the 1969 Mass uprising in East Pakistan and settled in Dhaka.
+He was a member of the 4th National Assembly of Pakistan from Jessore.
+He retired from politics after the 1969 Mass uprising in East Pakistan and settled in Dhaka.

-Death

 Sardar died on 16 January 1980 at Holy Family Red Crescent Medical College Hospital in Dhaka.